UBC-MDS/Telco_Customer_Churn_Prediction_Group12/README.md

     + tidyverse==1.2.1

 ## License
-The Motor Vehicle Collision Fatality Predictor materials here are licensed under the MIT License.
+The Telco Customer Churn Predictor materials here are licensed under the MIT License.
 If you use or re-mix this project please provide attribution and a link to this GitHub repository.

 ## References